-The Free International Yoga & Music Festival is organized every year since November 2008 by Nad Yoga Trust, a non-profit organization and sponsored by Nada Yoga School with an aim to give all people, regardless of socio-economic status, an opportunity to learn yoga and Indian classical music from the team of professional teachers from Rishikesh, India and abroad.
+The Free International Yoga & Music Festival is organized & sponsored by Nada Yoga School every year since November 2008, with an aim to give all people, regardless of socio-economic status, an opportunity to learn yoga and Indian classical music from the team of professional teachers from Rishikesh, India and abroad.

 The various styles of yoga include ashtanga, hatha, Iyengar, kriya, power, nada – the Free Yoga & Music Festival enables people to experiment with different styles and share yogic learning.

 Lectures from eminent yogis on yogic philosophy and ayurveda create a more holistic approach.

 Every evening is a refreshing unwind with musicians from across the Indian and global spectrum.
 Featuring the best in class from a range of classical to contemporary music, evening chanting of mantras and kirtans are an invigorating aspect of the festival.